Update: This post on Yale SAT scores contains data based on the Class of 2021. Good luck Class of 2022 Yale applicants! (October 10, 2017)

 - You haven’t taken the SAT yet and you’re just beginning to plan your college application strategy for next year, or even two years down the line.

-- You took the SAT once already, and you’re wondering if your score is good enough to get into Yale.
+- You took the SAT once already, and you’re wondering if your score is good enough to be considered a Yale SAT score.

 Either way, you’ve come to the right place!